The 2015 season marks Ken Korach's 24th year in the American League, his 20th season with the A's, and his tenth as the team's lead radio announcer.

 Ken is a graduate of UC Santa Barbara and lives in Henderson, Nev. in the off-season with his daughter, Emilee, and wife Denise, the director of baseball administration for the Las Vegas 51s of the PCL.

-Vince Cotroneo begins his eighth season in the A's radio booth, where he again will work with broadcast partners Ken Korach and Ray Fosse in continuing the team's tradition of broadcasting excellence.
+Vince Cotroneo begins his 10th season in the A's radio booth, where he again will work with broadcast partners Ken Korach and Ray Fosse in continuing the team's tradition of broadcasting excellence.

 Prior to joining the A's, Cotroneo spent six seasons (1998-2003) as an announcer on the Texas Rangers broadcasts, where he partnered with Eric Nadel on the Rangers Radio Network.
 He also worked a handful of games on the television side during the 2002 season.
 Cotroneo joined the Rangers broadcast team in 1998 after spending seven seasons (1990-96) with the Houston Astros.